 Fast forward 6 years and things for me are slightly different.
 I still work with the photographer that I originally started second-shooting for, only brides and grooms now pay me to second shoot with him.
 We are a great team and work really well together, and at the same time I still get to enjoy the no pressure environment of not being the primary photographer.

 David and Victoria got married at their local church in Worcestershire and held their wedding reception at Manor by the Lake in Cheltenham.
 Early on in the planning stages of their wedding they had decided that they wanted a second wedding photographer in order to truly capture their wedding day.
-The format Lee (the primary photographer) and I follow goes largely unchanged from wedding to wedding - Lee works with the bride and I work with the groom.
+The format Lee and I follow goes largely unchanged from wedding to wedding - Lee works with the bride and I work with the groom.
 It's a tried and tested method and works really well.

 I really enjoy working with grooms in the morning and I have a series of photos that I always like to try and take.
 There's the classic image of a man adjusting his cufflinks (and showing off the watch at the same time of course.)

 Then there are the more posted image like the one above, taken of David, the groom, right before he was due to leave for the wedding at Kempsey Church.

 There are many benefits to having two wedding photographers, firstly, as I've mentioned already is that you can have photos of both the bride and groom getting ready at the same time.
 And it's not rushed either - only yesterday I did a wedding where I spent an hour in the morning with the bride, then drove 10 minutes to see the groom to spend 45 minuets with him, only to drive 10 minutes back to the bride to spend an hour there before going to the church.
 Having two photographers means that the bride and groom each get 3/4/5 hours to get ready at their own pace.

 The other main benefit to having two wedding photographers is during the wedding ceremony, where you're able to get two different angles on so many aspects.